Categories

 Reporting Restrictions

-Another issue is the use of reporting restrictions, which prevent the media from reporting on certain aspects of a trial.
+Another issue is the use of reporting restrictions, which prevent the media from reporting on certain aspects of a trial or other court proceedings.
 Critics argue that these restrictions can be used to protect the powerful, and that they limit the public’s right to know.

 Open Justice around the world